 In terms of Section 134 (5) of the Companies Act 2013 the Directors would like tostate that:

-i) In the preparation of the annual accounts the applicable Accounting Standards havebeen followed along with proper explanation relating to material departures.
+i) In the preparation of the annual accounts the applicable Accounting Standards havebeen followed along with proper explanation relating to material departures if any.

 ii) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit or loss of the Company for the year under review.

-iii) The Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud andother irregularities.
+iii) The Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities.

 iv) The Directors have prepared the annual accounts on a going concern basis.

 v) The Directors have laid down internal financial controls to be followed by theCompany and such internal financial controls are adequate and were operating effectively.